skx/overseer/README.md

      ~$ overseer examples [pattern]

-All protocol-tests transparently support testing IPv4 and IPv6 targets, although you may globally disable either address family if you prefer.
+All protocol-tests transparently support testing IPv4 and IPv6 targets, although you may globally disable either address family if you wish.